BCLawLibrary/practical-ai-in-30-days/day-xx-agentic-research-tools.md

 ---

-## **💡 Ensuring AI Enhances, Not Replaces Human Expertise**
+## 💡 Ensuring AI Enhances, Not Replaces Human Expertise

 While these tools can save you hours of work, they don’t replace critical thinking.
 Always verify claims, check sources, and apply your own judgment before relying on AI-generated research in academic or professional contexts.

-### **Research Refinement Loop:**
+### Research Refinement Loop:

 - **If the research is too shallow** → Request more specific sources or adjust query scope.
 - **If citations are weak** → Ask for primary sources, not summaries.
 - **If the response is biased or incomplete** → Test a different tool for comparison.

-**Example Refinement Prompt:**\
+**Example Refinement Idea:**

-*“If the report feels surface-level, try refining your question.
+If the report feels surface-level, try refining your question.
 Instead of ‘What are the latest developments in AI policy?’ try ‘What legislation regarding AI transparency has passed in the U.S. since 2023?
-Provide citations from government or legal sources.’”*
+Provide citations from government or legal sources.’

 ---

-## **🔄 Cross-Platform Testing for Bias and Gaps**
+## 🔄 Cross-Platform Testing for Bias and Gaps

 AI research tools may prioritize different sources due to training data and retrieval methods.